IONOS-Productivity/nc-client-building/resign/readme.md

 The modified `.wxs` file is saved in-place.
 It is now fully compatible with `candle.exe` and `light.exe`, making it possible to **rebuild and resign** the MSI correctly.

 ---

-Let me know if you'd like a single combined `README.md` that includes both `resign-msi.py` and `fix-wxs.py`.